2019-Spring-CSC-386/p00-project-1-nick-and-sarah/README.md

 ## Initial Design Plan
 *You'll complete this section as part of Milestone 1, and update regularly.*

 Outline the product you're creating:

-- At this time the hardware devices we will be using is an audrino, and some sensor that we still need to figure out which one to use.
+### Hardware:
+- Arudino
+- Buzzer
+- Button

 - We have no code at this time.